Basic House Solution 1

 We recommend the WAD 100 in the bathroom, the BluRay 150 in the kitchen and the Vapour vent in bedrooms and reception rooms as required.
 This system provides good continuous ventilation to lower humidity throughout your property.
 We provide ducting and external grills for all products mentioned.

-The WAD 100 is designed to offer continuous preconditioned warm air via the bathroom.Then, when the light is on, to extract moisture with auto humidity detection for a required extraction period.
+The WAD 100 is designed to offer continuous preconditioned warm air via the bathroom, whilst the light is on, it extract moisture with auto humidity detection for a required extraction period.
 The incoming air is warmed slightly, this isn’t a replacement for a radiator or heater, but will reduce heating costs overall as dry air uses less energy to warn that humid air.

 Basic House Solution 2